Best Payroll Software for Construction Companies (2026)

 - Construction is one of the verticals it explicitly supports

-- Predictable transparent pricing
+- Predictable transparent pricing — no per-run fees or surprise charges

 - Multi-state payroll support for crews in different states